 “Mei Ling”

-— From out east.
-A pediatric nurse who used to dance.
+— A pediatric nurse who used to practice ballet.
 She’s a little dorky but has some spunk to her.
-She brings sweetness.
+She brings some sweetness.
+She’d like to be liked.

-— From out west.
-A sous chef who draws comics in secret.
+— A vegetable farmer who likes to write and paint.
 She has a cool manner but still likes to get down.
 She brings stature.
+She’d like control of things.

 “Valya”